OlympusDAO/olympus-docs/docs/overview/07_cross-chain.md

 Olympus currently uses two bridge paths:

-- EVM chains use the `CrossChainBridge` contracts with LayerZero messaging.
+- EVM chains use the `CrossChainBridge` contracts with LayerZero messaging and mint/burn accounting.
 - Solana uses Chainlink CCIP through `CCIPCrossChainBridge`, the user-facing bridge contract, and CCIP token pools such as `CCIPLockReleaseTokenPool`.

 ## How to bridge